 This is the third recipe from my SPRING SOUP series.

-I am always enamoured with these white ribbons prettily floating atop.
-When I start chowing it down, I would find myself comforted with this soup.
+I am always enamored with these white ribbons prettily floating atop.
+When I started chowing it down, I would find myself comforted with this soup.

 Indeed, the simplest foods are sometimes the best tasting foods.
 Despite its simplicity, egg drop soup is a warm delight.